hypnosapos/cartpole-rl-remote/README.rst

 *NOTE*: Render mode is activated with ``-r`` argument if you want to see CartPole game training.

-so many windows, one per experiment, will show the CartPole game in action while is training.

 Visdom server might be ready at: http://localhost:8097 with metrics and evaluation model results, this process gets out an **h5** file with the best trained model as well.